-Flower borders as we know them today have evolved over many centuries.
-Traditionally, the summer border consisted only of summer-flowering perennials which provided a magnificent display, but left a bare and bleak bed in winter.
-Today’s smaller gardens do not allow for such a grand or expensive style of gardening.
-Instead of dividing the garden into various areas and having ‘collections’ of plants, the mixed border, consisting of shrubs, bulbs, annuals and perennials, has become popular as it provides colour throughout the year.
+Flower borders as we know them today have evolved.
+Traditionally, the summer border consisted only of summer-flowering perennials which provided a magnificent display but left a bare and bleak bed in winter.
+To optimise on all the seasons and provide colour throughout the year, a mixed border consisting of shrubs, bulbs, annuals and perennials is now often preferred.

 Traditionally, a South African border area surrounds a central lawn, either using formal lines or informal curves.
-The beds comprise colourful shrubs, perennials and seasonal colour, with smaller plants at the front and larger ones at the back.
-The trend towards water smart gardens has resulted in smaller areas of lawn (or decking or paving) and larger and deeper plantings, often with paths leading through these areas to secrets nooks and crannies.
-In such borders, planting tends to be more informal and natural, and the border is explored by means of pathways.
+These border beds comprise colourful shrubs, perennials and seasonal colour, with smaller plants at the front and larger ones at the back.
+The trend towards water–wise gardens has resulted in smaller areas of lawn (or replacing lawn with decking or paving) and larger and deeper beds, often with paths leading through these areas to secret nooks and crannies.
+In such borders, planting tends to be more informal and natural, and the border is explored by means of a pathway.

-Full sun supports the widest range of colourful garden plants so if you can, make your border where there are six or more hours of sunlight a day.
+Full sun supports the widest range of colourful garden plants, so if you can, create your border where there is six or more hours of sunlight a day.
 There is a smaller range of plants for borders that are partially or fully shaded.
-Bear in mind that using plants with colourful blooms that have been grown as standards may be possible in a shaded border, provided that the tops of the standards are in full sun.
+Bear in mind that using plants with colourful blooms that have been grown as standards (also known as ‘balls-on-sticks’) may be possible in a shaded border, provided that the tops of the standards are in full sun.

-Before creating a new border or planting up an old border, see if your soil is that gardening ideal - a humus-rich, fine, crumbly tilth.
+Before creating a new border or planting up an old border, see if your soil is ideal – i.e. a humus-rich, fine, crumbly tilth.
 Such soil will enable you to grow the widest variety of plants.
 Less perfect soil means that you will be limited to choosing plants that will grow in the prevailing conditions.
-Very little will grow in very poor soils (heavy clay subsoil, soil containing extensive tree roots, soil that is full of rubble) and in such cases you simply must improve the soil by carrying out root pruning, removing rubble, and adding masses of compost.
+Very little will grow in very poor soils (heavy clay subsoil, soil containing extensive tree roots, soil that is full of rubble) and in such cases you can improve the soil by carrying out root pruning, removing rubble and adding masses of compost.

-Even the best of garden soils can do with some compost, well-rotted kraal manure, and bonemeal at this time of the year prior to summer planting.
+Even the best of garden soils can do with some compost, well-rotted kraal manure and bonemeal before summer planting.
 While you’re at it, you may as well add water-retentive polymers, according to the instructions on the packaging.

 By planning first on graph paper (use a scale of 1cm to represent 1m) you will avoid a jumbled or spotty effect.
 Use contrasting shapes and forms – spreading, bushy plants next to spiky plants.
 While taller plants are mostly planted at the back, some plants should be allowed to drift towards the front of the border to create additional interest and a more natural look.
 It makes common sense to select long-blooming plants, as well as those that flower at different seasons.